-- Make sure the quantity and quality of data you collect provides a reasonable assurance that your research objectives will be met. - > Identify all significant variables that could affect your results. - > Control any significant variables not manipulated in your experiment to the extent possible. - > Include a control or comparison group in your experimental design.
+- Make sure the quantity and quality of data you collect provides a reasonable assurance that your research objectives will be met.
+Remember to use metric measurements whenever possible. - > Identify all significant variables that could affect your results. - > Control any significant variables not manipulated in your experiment to the extent possible. - ➤ Include a control or comparison group in your experimental design.